msavoury-carecloud/deepstream.io-website/src/tutorials/integrations/frontend-angular2/readme.md

 }
 ```

-The `dsInstance` is public (though we know the deal with privacy in JavaScript) so you can access all `deepstream`'s method from it.
-If that you think this is all you need from such service, fine, but you can also wrap the common methods by creating more members on the service:
+The `dsInstance` is public (though we know the deal with privacy in JavaScript), so you can access all `deepstream`'s method from it.
+If you think this is all you need from such service, fine, but you can also wrap the standard methods by creating more members of the service:

 ```js
 // ./src/app/services/ds.service.ts